Quick Overview

 Have a look at this screenshot from the CFH sales page:

-Now take a look at the disclaimer on that same website:
+Now take a look at the disclaimer on that same website that states that Mary Rogers is her pen name and the images are stock photos.

 - Cash From Home